dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

-Despite it's simplicity it does provide the **foundations** from which you can **easily** introduce more features and essentially extend the language to accommodate almost any expression language you can conceive of, _even division_ in spite of Godzilla's objections.
-You can add variables, functions, pipe operators, suffixes, string concatenation, anything you can imagine.
+Despite it's simplicity it does provide the **foundations** from which you can **easily** introduce more features and essentially extend the language to accommodate almost any expression language you can conceive of - you could even support _division_ in spite of Godzilla's objections.
+You can add variables, functions, pipe operators, suffixes, string concatenation, whatever.

 ## What's in One, Please?